 The main thing to keep in mind is that as the ability to access and use technology has evolved.
 We've needed to move away from traditional backups, and instead, include the new tools and functionality that have become more common.
-Although you may not have to worry about losing data with fires, floods or hardware failures, you do have to consider the extent to which the nature of disasters around you have changed.
+Although you may not have to worry about data loss with fires, floods or hardware failures, you do have to consider the extent to which the nature of disasters around you have changed.

 Changing Data Disasters

 As we rely more on IT systems, downtime has become more critical, and in turn, downtime occurs more often.
 Contrary to popular belief, disasters are not only caused by fires, floods, power outages or hurricanes.
 Instead, they can also be caused by the human wrecking balls that we are.
 This is what we like to call, human error.
 Whether it's by deleting a file, clicking on a fraudulent link, or even that malicious ex-employee with an active account, humans ultimately cause the most harm to our systems.
 There lies the issue.

 The disasters that occur most often are not being protected against by using cloud data backup services.
 If you go to the cloud, you are only as protected as the safeguards your provider is protecting against.
 Make sure you go through all the agreements they have with you; you might be surprised to find out that you are less protected than you think.